CuTe Layout Representation and Algebra: Introduction and Motivation

 Other approaches to layout analysis which inspired portions of this work also rely on $\mathbb{F}_2$ linear algebra, such as the work of Edelman et al.~\cite{Edelman:IndexTransforms}, Cormen et al.~\cite{Cormen:FastPermuting}, and Bouverot et al.~\cite{Bouverot:AffineIndex}.
 These works provide a foundation for analysis and algorithm generation, but are limited due to the application contexts in which they were written.

 As the C++ implementation of \CuTe within CUTLASS v3~\cite{NVIDIA:cutlass_v3} is open-source with some documentation, it has already been referenced and used in independent works analyzing the \CuTe layouts and \CuTe algebraic operations.
 Bhaskaracharya et al.~\cite{Grover:ISLCuTe} analyzes \CuTe and Linear Layouts~\cite{Tillet:LinearLayouts} in the context of integer set relations (ISL), but omit stride abstractions that allow the representation of Linear Layouts as \CuTe layouts.
 LEGO~\cite{Tavakkoli:LEGO} uses a restricted form of \CuTe layouts and a primitive form of \CuTe composition to generate complex indexing within a code generator.
-Colfax Research~\cite{Colfax:CategoryCuTe} analyzes \CuTe layouts and some operations on them in the context of category theory.
-In this paper, we intend to provide a more definitive and formal treatment of \CuTe concepts and their applications.
+Carlisle et al.~\cite{Carlisle:CategoryCuTe} analyzes \CuTe layouts and some operations on them in the context of category theory.
+In this paper, we intend to provide a more definitive and formal treatment of \CuTe concepts and their applications as well as a reference implementation of \CuTe in Python.
+A pure-Python reference implementation, PyCuTe~\cite{NVlabs:PyCuTe}, is available at \url{https://github.com/NVlabs/CuTe} and mirrors the definitions and post-conditions of this paper; it is distinct from CuTe DSL~\cite{cute_dsl_nvidia}, which targets JIT compilation of CUDA kernels, and from the C++ CuTe headers in CUTLASS.

 The design and concepts of \CuTe have already demonstrated utility in several applications.
 For instance, \CuTe has been used within the Graphene tensor compiler~\cite{Hagedorn:Graphene}, where it plays a critical role in representing tensor operations.
 Additionally, the C++ implementation of \CuTe has been used in implementations of the Stream-K algorithm~\cite{Osama:StreamK} and is core to the development of NVIDIA's CUTLASS v3 library~\cite{kerr2017cutlass}. \CuTe has also been a core component in state-of-the-art implementations for large language models, including FlashAttention and each of its evolving generations~\cite{Dao:FlashAttention, Dao:FlashAttention2, Dao:FlashAttention3}, highlighting its relevance to cutting-edge research and applications in deep learning.
-Additionally, \CuTe is the basis for a number of related compiler projects including \CuTe DSL~\cite{cute_dsl_nvidia}, a Python-based DSL for dynamic compilation of CUDA software for linear algebra applications.
+Additionally, \CuTe is the basis for a number of related compiler projects including CuTe DSL~\cite{cute_dsl_nvidia}, a Python-based DSL for dynamic compilation of CUDA software for linear algebra applications.